- Current students

-Study interior design at Unitec and you’ll spend lots of time in studio working on projects for cultural and commercial spaces.
-You’ll design insipiring retail stores, bars, restaurants, and residential interiors.
-You’ll study Building Construction Technology along side Architectural students and be introduced to key trade industry suppliers.
+Study interior design at Unitec and you’ll spend lots of time in the studio working on projects for cultural and commercial spaces.
+You’ll design inspiring retail stores, bars, restaurants, and residential interiors.
+You’ll study Building Construction Technology alongside architecture students and be introduced to key trade industry suppliers.

 There’s the opportunity to complete work experience in the industry, as well as working on your own in-depth projects.
 It’s great experience and one of the reasons our graduates have gone on to win at New Zealand’s Best Awards.

-Unitec’s interior design courses are highly respected in the industry, and you’ll be inspired by experienced tutors and expert guest lecturers.
-You will have opportunities to work on real live projects where you will collaborate with other professionals and clients on the design.
+Unitec’s interior design programmes are highly respected in the industry, and you’ll be inspired by experienced tutors and expert guest lecturers.
+You will have opportunities to work on real-world projects where you will collaborate with other professionals and clients on the design.